atomicdata-dev/atomic-data-docs/src/mutations/suggestions.md

 - **Asynchronous collaboration**: Various users can work on the same thing at the same time.
 - **Branching & merging**: Issues that result from async changes (merge conflicts) can be resolved.

+## Concepts

-## Fork
+### Fork

 Forking is the first step to making a suggestion.
 Forking refers to:

-- copying some resource
+1. copying some resource
-- changing the subject URL to some URL that you control
+1. changing the subject URL to some URL that you control
-- adding a reference to the original URL using the `atomic:originalSubject` Property.
+1. adding a reference to the original URL using the `atomic:originalSubject` Property.

 The newly created copy with the different URL is a _Fork_.
 Since the Fork is a resource that you own (see [Ownership](ownership.md)), you can make changes to is.